byexamples/byexample/docs/usage.md

   --encoding ENCODING   select the encoding; use the same encoding of stdout
                         by default)
   --pretty {none,all}   control how to pretty print the output.
-  --interact, --debug   interact with the runner/interpreter manually if an
-                        example fails.
   --shebang runner:shebang
                         change the command line of the given <runner> by
                         <shebang>; the tokens %e %p %a are replaced by the